 People follow the GPS coordinates on their smartphone until they get close to a cache – within about twenty feet.
 Then they use their eyes to find the cache, following any clues from the website while looking for things that seem to be out of place.

 Most people make their first geocache run locally.
 Washington Park holds the oldest geocache in Washington County.
 It was hidden in 2001.
 The clues to find it begin with parking at the Twist ball field and walking the loop.
 Geocaching.com, the app that lists geocaches, has additional clues on their Washington Park cache page.
 If the visible clues aren’t enough to find the treasure, that page has more clues that can be decoded by hand or revealed by clicking or touching the screen.

 The Mingo Overlook Trail Cache was hidden twenty years ago.
 Other caches have been hidden at Mingo Creek County Park, which is about a half-hour from Washington.
 In October, the park offers Trick Or Treat Geocaching, where kids can find treats while they learn about geocaching.

-People can make a day of it by driving to the Montour Trail to the north, the Greene River Trail to the south or the Wheeling Heritage Trails to the west.
+People can make a day of it by driving to the Montour Trail or Panhandle Trail to the north, the Greene River Trail to the south or the Wheeling Heritage Trails to the west.
 Geocaches have been hidden along those stretches that were once used by railroads but have been turned into walking and hiking trails.
 Some of the hiding places are more unusual – for instance, in old railroad tunnels.

 The treasure or SWAG that can be discovered is inexpensive.
 Often there’s a small plastic container, a 5-gallon bucket or even a surplus military ammunition can to keep the treasure safe from the weather.
 The container usually holds a paper log, and may contain a pencil, small toy or coin, an unusual stone or something that has sentimental value.